ccrisan/motionpie/README.md

 These pictures and movies recored by motionPie are visible on the local network as well.
 Just look for your motionPie in your network in a Windows Explorer window or use the `smb://your_motion_pie/` URL if on Linux.
 The two shares, `sdcard` and `storage` represent the local SD card data partition and any other attached storage, respectively.

+If you wish to access your files through FTP, you can do so.
+Unless you have tweaked your system otherwise, FTP anonymous logins are enabled and your media files can be downloaded using virtually any FTP client.

 ## Troubleshooting ##

+### No User Interface On Monitor ###

+motionPie will never display anything useful on your monitor.
+It is meant to only be used from a web browser.
+The ugly text that appears on the monitor is actually useful when debugging motionPie.
+Most users should ignore it.

 ### Raspberry PI Model A ###